 He came out and did so.
 The warmth that crept into his body soon sent him to sleep.
-A mouse lived closed by, came out of the hole, and thoughtlessly climbed over the lion and began to run up and down on his body.
+A mouse living close by came out of the hole and thoughtlessly climbed over the lion and began to run up and down on his body.

-The lion woke up, when he saw a despicable creature as mouse playing pranks with him, the king of beats, was beside himself with rage.
+The lion woke up, when he saw a despicable creature a mouse playing pranks with him, the king of beats, was beside himself with rage.

 Pride Hath a Fall